Andrea-vicari/Deploy-Mern-API-Render/README.md

 * MERN Full Stack Project
 * Users registration made with BCrypt and JWT web Token
 * Server built with Node.js and Express.js, Mongoose and MongoDB as database
-* A demo DrumPad is present with 15 keys with sounds
+* A test/demo DrumPad is present with 15 keys with sounds
+* Private Dashboard for logged user to customize its own keyboard
-* User can CUSTOMIZE its own keyboard choosin' between a list of 30 tracks for each key
+* User can CUSTOMIZE its own keyboard choosin' between a list more than 30 tracks for each key
 * Each Track shows BPM and genre in order to create a full customized keyboard

 ## Technologies